NiccoBiondi/InverseReinforcementLearningApp/Widget/README.md

 All of this parameters can be setted manually or with the default button that set the default values, that can be seen in the image, for all the parameters.

+## Checkpoint Loader

+Another important features is that the user can load the previous work checkpoint.

 <p align="center">
   <img src="gitimages/load_checkpoint.png" width="300">
 </p>

+ This is made by choosing the folder that the user want to load.
+Inside all folder in 'SAVE_FOLDER' directory, the user can find:

+- annotation_buffer : is a directory where there are saved all the triple ([clip a, clip b, preference]) in the annotation buffer during the work.

+- values : is a csv that contain all the parameters and the information of the corresponding work.

+- policy_weight : a .pth file which is the weight of the policy.

+- csv_reward_model : a .pth file which is the weight of the reward model.

+N.B : when the user start initialize the model for the first time and start the application, the previous file are not saved.
+They are automatically saved in some checkpoint, to make manula save click 'File/Save State' from the bar.

 <p align="center">
   <img src="gitimages/history_window.png" width="400"/>